 The Mayor's role of presiding at all meetings of the Council is an onerous one in order to achieve a balance of opinion and an outcome that demonstrates leadership by the Council in the community.
 The most important aspect of the role is a good understanding of meeting procedures and a detailed knowledge of the City's Standing Orders Local Law.
 This will enable the Mayor to provide impartial interpretations and to ensure the smooth flow of the meeting.
-Training programs are available and the Administration encourages Elected Members to participate in such programs on an ongoing basis in order to assist with an understanding and knowledge of the processes of local government.
+Training programs are available and the Administration encourages elected meeting.
+Training programs in such programs on an ongoing basis in order to assist with an understanding and knowledge of the processes of local government.

-As a community leader the Mayor represents the Council at many civic and ceremonial functions including the role as "host" of many Council activities.
+As a community leader the Mayor will be called upon to represents the Council at many civic and ceremonial functions including the need to conduct the role as "host" of many Council activities.
 The Mayor should be familiar with etiquette and protocol arrangements and familiarise themselves with the expectations of greeting guests in a formal manner.
 Any speeches made on these occasions should not be used to present a point of view contrary to a decision of Council.